dials/dials/doc/sphinx/documentation/tutorials/multicrystal.rst

 It is *critical* to note that once a data set has been excluded it stays excluded if you work from the output of ``dials.scale``.
-In the process we are working through here this is good as you have a realistic idea of how the data look, but once you’re done collecting data it may be worth revisiting this.
+In the process we are working through here this is good as you have a realistic idea of how the data look, but once you're done collecting data it may be worth revisiting this.

 Sets 20-29